effzehn/CountrySearch/README.md

 There is always room for improvement but I think I would’ve easily gotten overboard since this task was comprehensive for a coding challenge as it is, however the given specs should be satisfied but it is not a final product though.
 Some of the mentioned points are stages where the specs do not describe the correct approach.
 Within a development/product team those would be issues raised directly to the PO/PM or UIXD for further discussion.

+### Known Issues
+* the today widget does not change the state correctly

 ---

 ### Requirements